watson02/lab01-Java101/writing/reflection.md

-# Reflection by Add Your Name Here
+# Reflection by Rian Watson

 ## Using a fenced code block, please display the output from running your program